This post may contain affiliate links. If you purchase something through the link, I may receive a small commission at no extra charge to you.

 My husband had both slices.
 Not because he’s greedy you understand.
 He had both slices because the recipe uses butter and an egg.

-I have a allergy to casein in cow’s milk and to egg yolk so anything containing those is off the menu for me.
+I have an allergy to casein in cow’s milk and egg yolk, so anything containing them is off the menu.

 Every REcipe I make excludes or replaces eggs and cow’s milk

 Because of my allergy I replace egg in all recipes with something that does the same job.